airbytehq/airbyte/docs/integrations/sources/google-webfonts.md

 2. In the left navigation bar, click **Sources**.
 In the top-right corner, click **+new source**.
 3. On the Set up the source page, enter the name for the Google-webfonts connector and select **Google-webfonts** from the Source type dropdown.
 4. Enter your `api_key`.
 5. Enter the params configuration if needed.
-(Optional)
+Supported params are: sort, alt, prettyPrint (Optional)
 6. Click **Set up source**.

 ### For Airbyte OSS: